Covid Analysis, June 2023

 |Early treatment||Late treatment||Prophylaxis|

 Figure 13 shows a comparison of results for RCTs and non-RCT studies.
-The median effect size for RCTs is 65% improvement, compared to 33% for other studies.
+The median effect size for RCTs is 65% improvement, compared to 21% for other studies.
 Figure 14, 15, and 16 show forest plots for random effects meta-analysis of all Randomized Controlled Trials, RCT mortality results, and RCT hospitalization results.
 RCT results are included in Table 1 and Table 2.

 To avoid bias in the selection of studies, we analyze all non-retracted studies.
 Here we show the results after excluding studies with major issues likely to alter results, non-standard studies, and studies where very minimal detail is currently available.
 Our bias evaluation is based on analysis of each study and identifying when there is a significant chance that limitations will substantially change the outcome of the study.
 We believe this can be more valuable than checklist-based approaches such as Cochrane GRADE, which may underemphasize serious issues not captured in the checklists, overemphasize issues unlikely to alter outcomes in specific cases (for example, lack of blinding for an objective mortality outcome, or certain specifics of randomization with a very large effect size), or be easily influenced by potential bias.
 However, they can also be very high quality.